alvr-org/ALVR/wiki/Building-From-Source.md

   sdkmanager --licenses
   ```

-Next up is the proper build of the client.
+Next up is the proper build of the app.
 Run the following:

 ```bash
 cargo xtask build-client --release